 An effective PR minimizes the amount of effort that is required for the reviewer to understand your change so that they can provide high quality feedback in a timely manner.
 Further reading.

-- Prefer small PRs.
+- Prefer small and incremental PRs.
 If a large PR is unavoidable, try to organize it into smaller commits (with good commit messages) that are reviewable independently (and indicate this to the reviewer in the description).

 - Create a draft PR first and review your own diff as if you were reviewing someone else’s change.
 This helps you empathize with your reviewer and can help catch silly mistakes before your reviewer sees them (e.g. forgetting to